What’s the real difference between Hard and Super Hard

 - in a specific order,

-- before real progress becomes possible.
+- before the level becomes playable.

 Simply put: